tailhook/procboss/README.rst

 Features:

 * Running programs and restarting on crash
-* Setting environment, uid, chroot without running tons of external utilities
+* Setting environment, uid, chroot, scheduling, affinity without running tons of external utilities
 * Opening files and providing them as file descriptors (useful to bind to tcp port < 1024 or for fastcgi programs)
 * Fast restart in case of crash (reaping SIGCHLD)